doctorwidget/volta/doc/heroku.rst

 AOT and You
 ------------------

-The final tweak has to do with *ahead-of-time* compilation, which we asked for up above when we specified ``:aot :all``.
+The final changes all have to do with *ahead-of-time* compilation, which we asked for up above when we specified ``:aot :all``.
 This is necessary for performance reasons (it's already slow enough to spin up a Heroku dyno, let alone the whole application should have to be recompiled every time it wakes from sleep!), but it raises a tricky issue with the way we've defined our database connection.

 So far we've always created our database connection up at the top of the ``volta.db`` namespace, either via ``mongo.core/connect`` or